Digital Character Development: Theory and Practice

-Published by Morgan Kaufmann (Elsevier), the textbook is a theoretical overview of character technology for animation and video games.
+Published by CRC Press, the textbook is a theoretical overview of character technology for animation and video games.
 Digital Character Development bridges the gap between rigging concepts, algorithms, and techniques via software-agnostic descriptions that apply to any animation applications.
 Presenting the anatomical considerations for rigging a character alongside the expectations of an animator, a road map for character development is carefully laid out through rich illustrations and visual code examples illuminating the development of digital characters for film and games.

 |Building the Perfect Production Pipeline (9/2009)